 My office is Leijun Science and Technology Building 722.

-From November 2020 to August 2022, I was a designated assistant professor (tokunin-jokyo, 特任助教) at Graduate School of Mathematics, Nagoya university.
-I was part of the QLEAP theory group lead by Professor François Le Gall.
+From November 2020 to August 2022, I was a designated assistant professor (tokunin-jokyo, 特任助教) at the Graduate School of Mathematics, Nagoya University.
+I was part of the QLEAP theory group led by Professor François Le Gall.

 University of Technology Sydney, Australia